16-8-1993 | Monday | Day 0

 19-8-1993 | Thursday | Day 3

-Wake late and stroll downstairs to be told by an extremely amused Thai how he had seen Terry sleeping outside the room last night – stark bollock naked.
+Wake late and stroll downstairs to be told by an extremely amused Thai feller how he had seen Terry sleeping outside the room last night – stark bollock naked.
 No offence Big Man, but that probably ain’t a pretty sight.
 Why Terry was out there remains a mystery.
 He must have gone to the khazi in the middle of the night and locked himself out.
 But how then, did he get back in again?

-Myself, Mel and Terry are suitably impressed by the Grand Palace and all the pagodas and bas-reliefs and intricate craftsmanship although Will dismisses it as being “a bit tacky”.
+Myself, Mel and Terry are suitably impressed by the Grand Palace and all the pagodas and bas-reliefs and intricate craftsmanship although Will dismissed it as being “a bit tacky”.
 I can see his point, although I think the word ‘gaudy’ may be more appropriate.
 The Buddhists seem to be well into bright colours and shiny images, in contrast to the conservative drabness of Christianity.
-(No idea what I’m talking about here by the way, not having ever given a second thought to religion of any kind.)
+(I’ve no idea what I’m talking about here by the way, not having ever given a second thought to religion of any kind.)

 Back to Khao San Road to witness the experience of bartering with Willy Orr.
-I’m not sure who has more bullshit or who is more exhausted by the end of it, Will or the shopkeeper.
+I’m not sure who had more bullshit or who was more exhausted by the end of it, Will or the shopkeeper.
 After an hour of trying on, haggling, walking away, coming back, joking and testing the guy…he didn’t buy it.
 “Nah.
 It’s shite anyway.”
 I could have told him that in the first place given that the item in question was a leather waistcoat.
 Shame he didn’t buy it – it would have kept the rest of us amused for a while.

 20-8-1993 | Friday | Day 4

-Wat Po is an amazing 46 metre horizontal statue, looking very calm and relaxed with the benign smile the Buddha statues have.
+Wat Po is an amazing 46-metre horizontal statue, looking very calm and relaxed with the benign smile the Buddha statues have.
 Very impressive indeed.
 Don’t want to use the word spiritual, but…

 Dilemma time.
 What, already?
 Will and Mel are heading up to Chiang Mai to go trekking, Terry and Rachel are heading south to Koh Samui to catch up with Rachel’s friend Jo, and I don’t know what to do.
 I wouldn’t mind staying in Bangkok for another day or so – Khao San Road alone can keep me entertained for hours – but I don’t really fancy doing anything on me own yet.
-We’ve only been away five days.
+We’ve only been away five days…

-So I sign up for Samui, board the bus for the twelve hour journey to Surat Thani, and on to Koh Samui, all for the bargain price of 200 baht.
+So I sign up for Samui, board the bus for the twelve hour journey to Surat Thani, and then on to Koh Samui, all for the bargain price of 200 baht.

 21-8-1993 | Saturday | Day 5